aaronkai/portfolio-sveltekit/src/routes/projects/bacchus-atlas-v2/+page.md

 client: Self
 date: 2021-11-06 16:00:00
 img: /projects/bacchus_atlas_expanded_screencap.png
 description: A React app for cataloging and geo-locating wine with a GraphQL  and KeystoneJS backend.
+Sadly, the site is no longer active.
 link: https://www.bacchusatlas.com/
 tags:
   - Next.js